medikoo/type/README.md

 #### `prototype/is`

-Confirms if given object is a _prototype_
+Confirms if given object serves as a _prototype_ property

 ```javascript
 const isPrototype = require("type/prototype/is");